Ceilidh-Team/ffmpeg-audio-decode/README.md

 # ffmpeg-audio-decode

-A small native module dynamically linked to ffmpeg, intended to decode an arbitrary stream of audio source into a stream of PCM samples.
+A small native module which decodes an arbitrary stream of audio data into a stream of PCM samples using FFmpeg.

 ## License